Signiant/Jarvis/README.md

 More information on the syntax of attachments can be found at: https://api.slack.com/docs/attachments

-## Configuring aws.config for the EB and ECS plugins
+## Configuring aws.config for the EB, ECS and s3 plugins

-The EB and ECS plugins make use of an aws.config file to assume roles in different accounts.
+The EB, ECS and s3 plugins make use of an aws.config file to assume roles in different accounts.
 The syntax of the config file is as follows:

 Note: We use a BlueGreen Deployment release technique on Elastic Beanstalk.
 In order to find out which is the `live` environment, the config file contains an `Applications` section that contains the Application Name, Hosted Zone ID, and DNS Record to figure out which environment is the `live` environment by looking at which load balancer the Route53 record set is pointing to.